aletoragboigbe-web/StreamWorks-Customer-Churn-Analysis/README.md

 - Python
 - Pandas and NumPy for data manipulation
 - Matplotlib and Seaborn for visualization
-- Scikit-learn for machine learning models
+- Scikit-learn for machine learning model
 - SciPy for statistical testing
 - Jupyter Notebook for analysis and documentation